 Short-term disability is effective upon date of hire and provides weekly benefits of two-thirds of salary payable for up to 26 weeks for an accident or illness that is not job related.
 The maximum weekly benefit is set by the State of New Jersey each year.
 You and Rider share in the cost of this benefit.
 Salary continuation is also provided based on length of service at the time of the onset of disability.
 This is outlined in the Sick Leave Article in the Collective Bargaining Agreement.

-If approved by the vendor, benefits of two-thirds monthly salary are payable after six months of disability based on a schedule and your age when you become disabled.
+f approved by the vendor, benefits of two-thirds monthly salary are payable after six months of disability based on a schedule and your age when you become disabled.
 The cost is paid by the University.
 Coverage is effective after one year of employment or upon date of hire if the employee had coverage with a previous employer within the three months prior to hire.
-Disability plan details

-Rider has a defined-contribution retirement plan with Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF) as the record keeper.
-All regular employees are eligible to participate on a voluntary basis on the September 1 or March 1 coincident with or following the first anniversary of their employment.
-This waiting period is waived for new employees who have completed one year of service with another employer maintaining a 403(b) plan.
-Eligible employees must contribute a minimum of 5% in order to participate, and the University provides a 6.0% contribution for each participant.
-Effective September 1, 2019 the University's contribution will be 5.0%.
-Employee and employer contributions are fully vested, and may be directed to investment options offered by TIAA-CREF and other approved vendors by the University.
+Rider sponsors a defined-contribution retirement plan with Teachers Insurance and Annuity Association (TIAA) as the record keeper.
+All full time employees are eligible to participate on the date of hire.
+Eligible employees must contribute a minimum of 5% in order to participate, and the University provides a 5.0% contribution for each participant.
+Employee contributions are fully vested immediately and employer contributions are fully vested after completing one year of service.
+The contributions may be directed to investment options offered by TIAA and other approved vendors by the University.
 Supplemental Retirement Annuities, which have certain flexible provisions, are also available.
-In the event you become totally disabled and are enrolled in the plan, the University will continue a contribution to your annuity contracts.
+In the event you become totally disabled and are enrolled in the plan, the University will continue a 10% contribution to your annuity contracts.